-In order to be successful, internal communication needs to do a better job of reaching all employees at the right time with the right message and content.
-We've identified eight of the most common channels for employee communication and evaluated eight characteristics that make them successful in order to help you decide which are the best for you and your organization.
-Have a look!
+In order to be successful, internal communication channels need to to reach all employees at the right time and with the right message and content.
+But some channels are better suited to this task than others.
+We've examined eight common channels for employee communication and ranked them from worst to best.
+Which ones can help you make the difference?

 There is only one way . . . to get anybody to do anything.
 And that is by making the other person want to do it. —Dale Carnegie